 As faculty continue to consider how to best improve their instructional resources, the following questions are designed to support their efforts.
 Discipline specific questions may arise as faculty continue to make improvements.
-The following list is a work in progress and will be expanded upon in the near future.
+The following list is a work in progress and will be expanded upon soon.